dphilipson/transducist/README.md

 ```

 However, the standalone function version of this example uses a mere 1.64 kB if
-those are the only functions in use, compared chained version which has a
+those are the only functions in use, compared to the chained version which has a
 bundled size of 11.1 kB (as of version 0.4.0, minified).

 For details, [see the tree-shaking